 It was seen at a caravan park in Great Yarmouth;

-and at a picturesque spot in the county.
+and outside a residence in the county.

 A splendid evocation of arguably Norfolk’s most famous son, Horatio Nelson, alongside the county flag was also presented!